 The compiled information on river restoration success factors provides input to the development of pan-Baltic recommendations and guidelines for river restoration and management of sea trout rivers and stocks.
-RETROUT will evaluate already completed restoration projects in order to identify what methods gives the best results.
-The working group includes experts in the fields of river restoration, fish biology, cultural history, water resources management and environmental communication.
+RETROUT has evaluated already completed restoration projects and identified what methods gives the best results.
+The working group included experts in the fields of river restoration, fish biology, cultural history, water resources management and environmental communication.

 As the project spans a large region, with similar problems and focus species, the joint learning from previous and on-going restoration projects constitutes an important basis for improving and facilitating future projects.
 The compiled information on river restoration success factors will support national, regional and local administrations to identify the most cost-efficient measures of improving water quality and fish stock status such as the management of coastal and marine resources to underpin sustainable blue growth sectors.

 Within the RETROUT project, fourteen river restoration demonstration cases were conducted to restore sea trout populations in coastal rivers in Estonia, Lithuania, Latvia, Poland and Sweden.
 Measures included fishways, biotope restorations, water quality improvement, and dam removal plans.
 These restoration activities were carefully documented and will serve as a basis for developing river restoration guidelines for the Baltic sea region, to be used by local, regional, national public authorities.
 The main objective was to provide a list of best available practices and recommendations for cost-efficient and effective river restoration for enhancing ecological quality and increasing sea trout productivity.

 The river restoration projects are summarised in a report that you can read here: RETROUT River Restoration Demonstration Case Reports